-When a teacher leaves the employ of this District, all rights to reimbursable absence are terminated.
+When an teacher Educator leaves the employ of this District, all rights to reimbursable absence are terminated.

 10.05 Pregnancy as an Illness

 The Board shall treat pregnancy, childbirth, false pregnancy, termination of pregnancy and recovery therefrom, as they would treat any personal illness or disability for all job related purposes.